dgobalak/sutsim/docs/new_project.md

 ## test/
 ### Configuring Tests
 Typically, you should define a conftest.py file in your test directory.
 The sutsim Python framework expects the device_map fixture to be defined by the user.
-It needs to return a mapping from device/SUT names to their shared object path.
+It needs to return a mapping from device names to their shared object path.
 ```python
 from sutsim_fixtures import devices
 import pytest